Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

-In Colorado, drivers should carry the minimum car insurance requirements, which include $25,000 bodily injury liability per person, $50,000 per accident and $15,000 for property damage liability.
-Note that Colorado is an at-fault state, meaning the driver at fault for an accident is responsible for covering any resulting damages and injuries.
+Colorado's minimum car insurance requirements include $25,000 bodily injury liability per person, $50,000 per accident and $15,000 for property damage liability.
+Colorado is an at-fault state, meaning the driver at fault for an accident is responsible for covering any resulting damage and injuries.

-The average monthly cost for the state minimum coverage hovers around $51.
-While this provides a basic level of protection, Colorado motorists may want to explore beyond the cheapest car insurance in Colorado to ensure a more comprehensive policy that fits their unique needs.
+The average monthly cost of minimum coverage is around $54.
+While this provides a basic level of protection, motorists may want to explore beyond the cheapest car insurance in Colorado to ensure a more comprehensive policy that fits their needs.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Colorado Division of Insurance to give you the most accurate cost data for a range of Colorado drivers.
+We analyzed data from Quadrant Information Services and the Colorado Division of Insurance to give you the most accurate cost data for a range of Colorado drivers.

 recency icon